 “The executive’s job involves not only making decisions himself, but also seeing that the organization or the part of an organization that he directs makes decision effectively.
 The vast bulk of the decision-making activity for which he is responsible is not his personal activity, but the activity of his subordinates.”

-Science of Decision Making
+The science of Decision Making

-- Limited clarity in understanding ambiguous complex situations
+- clarity in understanding ambiguous complex situations

-Early theories also portrayed managerial decision making as purely objective and intentional, in which all-controlling managers literally defined the activity of organizations with logic and self-determination.
+Early theories also portrayed managerial decision making as purely objective and intentional.
+In which all-controlling managers literally defined the activity of organizations with logic and self-determination.
 Subsequent research revealed that some managerial decisions are sufficiently novel and unstructured to require managers to make definitive decisions.
-However, most managerial decision making becomes repetitive and routine, with managers making essentially the same decision in every similar situation.
+However, most managerial decision making becomes repetitive and routine.
+With managers making essentially the same decision in every similar situation.
 Furthermore, these decisions are often predominated by influences from two sources: